Terminology about culture |∞| Changed: 2024 Jul 10

 Another example of potential artificial intelligence is biased search results, such as when additional results are added regardless of relevancy to the search request.
 Sometimes the bias is revealed, such as when described as paid advertisments.
 As the results are then non-genuine they could be considered artificial results, but the computer program generating the results is genuinely applying knowledge from a set of instructions.

-Often "artificial intelligence" is a misnomer for "computerized intellect" or "computerized reasoning", or even "computerized consciousness".
+Often "artificial intelligence" is a misnomer for "computerized intellect [#]" or "computerized reasoning", or even "computerized consciousness [#]".
 Computers are about memory management, t.i. knowledge management, and often are used as tools for applying knowledge, f.e. applying sets of instructions.

 Computerized consciousness is essentially an impossibility when considering human consciousness is often still considered (for whatever reason) distinctly different from other animals (begging the question "What is consciousness, anyway?").
 Additionally, the human mind has been detected beyond the brain matter of humans, such as with scientifically controlled experiments of near-death experiences (f.e. when testing heart pacemakers after installation before ending the surgery), which implies animal bodies (or lifeforms in general) might be more accurately considered as receivers (or a refracting or focal point) rather than generators of a mind.

-The brain matter, and other areas of nerves and animal flesh, are revealing additional responses to a variety of frequencies when scientifically observed and reduplicable.
+The brain matter, and other areas of nerves and animal flesh, are revealing additional responses to a variety of frequencies when scientifically observed and has been reduplicable.
 For example, the eyes respond to frequencies of light and the ears respond to frequencies of vibration and so forth, and is comparable to electronic radio receivers responding to frequencies of radio transmissions.
 Note there are more than the traditional five senses (responding to frequencies) taught in public education: sight, sound, temperature, touch, taste, smell, proprioception, and so forth.

 Consider more accurate (and more exciting) terms that begin with the letter "a" when using the initialism "A.I." or "AI" for computer programs, such as "automated intelligence", or "algorithmic intelligence", or "adaptive intellect".
 Better yet, realize computers are used for memory management more so than for calculation, and that the devices are merely tools.